FernandoRocha88/WalkthroughProject02/README.md

 * In addition, present cluster profile; so the person who is attending the prospect can suggest a offer that will bring the prospect to a non churnable customer

 ### Page 3: Customer Base Churn Study
-* answers biz requirement 1
+* It will answer business requirement 1

 ### Page 4: Predict Churn
 * Evaluation metrics/performance on ChurnClf